 3. UE communicates with the Source EAS.

 4. When AF detects that the EAS is capable of runtime context mirroring and an optimal EAS is found, then AF decides to influence the traffic routing in 5GC.
-The EAS IP replacement information (i.e. Indication of Enabling EAS IP Replacement, source EAS IP address and port number, target EAS IP address and port number) is sent to the SMF within the AF Influence information and the SMF reconfigures the UL CL UPF for local traffic routing and Local PSA with EAS IP replacement information.
+The EAS IP replacement information (i.e. source EAS IP address and port number, target EAS IP address and port number) is sent to the SMF within the AF Influence information and the SMF reconfigures the UL CL UPF for local traffic routing and Local PSA with EAS IP replacement information.
 Or when UE moves to an area where the Local PSA has been configured to enforce EAS IP address replacement.

 UL CL is configured by SMF to forward UL packet to Local PSA if the destination IP address is the Source EAS IP address.